-In 1985 the Commonwealth government passed a law allowing government education providers to enrol privale fee-paying students from overseas.
+In 1985 the Commonwealth government passed a law allowing government education providers to enrol privately funded students from overseas.

 The Principal of Canning College at that time, Mr Jim Casey, saw a great opportunity to provide domestic and international students with an "international experience".
 Canning College staff went on marketing visits to Malaysia and Singapore in 1985 and enrolled 90 students for the 1986 Year 12 (then called TEE) program.